Jewish Teen Foundation of Greater Boston

-The Jewish Teen Foundation of Greater Boston (JTFGB) is in its seventh year and is proud to have been a part of the Foundation Board Incubator, which is a project of Honeycomb (formerly the Jewish Teen Funders Network), generously funded by Laura Lauder and the Maimonides Fund for the first five years.
+The Jewish Teen Foundation of Greater Boston (JTFGB) will begin its eighth year in the fall of 2022 and is proud to have started as a part of the Foundation Board Incubator, which is a project of Honeycomb (formerly the Jewish Teen Funders Network), generously funded by Laura Lauder and the Maimonides Fund for the first five years.

-Currently in our seventh year, we have 70 teens from 25 towns all over the greater Boston area that make up our four different boards.
-Last year’s teens raised almost $76,000 of dollars from hundreds of different donors from across the world for organizations that help fight education inequity, domestic abuse, criminal justice, and pediatric cancer.
-During the first six years of the program, JTFGB teens have awarded 50 grants to unique organizations all around the world.
+JTFGB just finished its seventh year, where our teens raised almost $51,000 from hundreds of different donors for organizations that are doing work to help fight youth homelessness, foster care, youth mental health, and access to medical treatment.
+During the first seven years of the program, JTFGB teens have awarded 58 grants to unique organizations all across the world.
 While JTFGB may be based in Boston, it absolutely has a way to make a global impact.